What are my rights before, during and after a hearing?

 How do I ask for an eligibility hearing?

 If you disagree with the action taken by the Division of Medicaid for any of the individuals shown on your notice, you may request a local and/or state hearing, as described below.
-If you have questions about how to request a hearing, call the Medicaid Regional Office at the number shown on your notice or the Office of Eligibility toll-free at 800-421-2408 and we will explain how to put your request in writing.
+If you have questions about how to request a hearing, call the Medicaid Regional Office at the number shown on your notice or the Office of Eligibility toll-free at 800-421-2408.

-- Go to www.medicaid.ms.gov to request a hearing using the general inquiry form located in the “Contact” link.
+- Go to medicaid.ms.gov to request a hearing using the general inquiry form located in the “Contact” link.
 Tell us if you want a local or state hearing.

 You must request a hearing before 30 days from the date of mailing on your notice.
 If any person named in this notice already has Medicaid or Children’s Health Insurance Program (CHIP), that person can keep their coverage if you ask for a hearing within 15 days of the date of mailing on your notice.
 However, if the Division of Medicaid’s action is upheld by the hearing decision, the agency has the right to initiate action for recovering benefits received during the hearing process.